Meet the Team

-In 2006, she made her feature film directing debut How to go Out on a Date in Queens which was nominated and won four L.A.
+She made her feature film directing debut How to go Out on a Date in Queens which was nominated and won four L.A.
 Film Awards including Best Director.
 It starred Jason Alexander, Esai Morales, Ron Perlman, Kimberly Williams, Rob Estes and Alison Eastwood.
 Her production company, All in Films, has several projects in the works: You’re on the Air, The Bandit Hound II, and The Will To…

-She is putting the finishing touches on her acting book, The Golden Box, which will be released in early 2017.
-Her latest film, The Bandit Hound, a family comedy starring Catherine Bell, Lou Ferigno, Judd Nelson, Paul Sorvino, and Verne Troyer, was released in 2016 by Alchemy and is available in stores and the following digital platforms.
+She is putting the finishing touches on her acting book, The Golden Box, which will be released in early 2018.
+Her latest film, The Bandit Hound, a family comedy starring Catherine Bell, Lou Ferigno, Judd Nelson, Paul Sorvino, and Verne Troyer, was released by Alchemy and is available in stores and the following digital platforms.
 Check Film Director & Los Angeles acting coach Michelle Danner’s future producing & directing projects. *Visit her film production company “All In Films,”